mhsa-prn/My-Bank/README.md

 - Check interest amount
 - Transfer money to another account
 - Request loan
-- close the account
+- Close the account

-[The flowchart](https://github.com/mhsa-prn/My-Bank/blob/main/MyBankFlowchart.jpg) will show you how the app works.
+[The flowchart](https://github.com/mhsa-prn/My-Bank/blob/main/MyBankFlowchart.jpg) will show you the main structure of the app.